docker/docs/docker-for-mac/osxfs.md

 2. Running `ember build` in a shared file system results in ember creating many different temporary directories and performing lots of intermediate activity within them.
 An empty ember project is over 300MB.
-This usage pattern does not require coherence between Linux and macOS, and will be significantly improved by write caching.
+This usage pattern does not require coherence between Linux and macOS, and is significantly improved by write caching.

 These two examples come from performance use cases contributed by users and they